 My priority is people, not yoga.

 I am not a yoga teacher in the traditional sense that I operate from a specific style or lineage.
 Yoga is at its core a practice of revealing and changing unhealthy habits in body and mind.
 My experience has been that there is no one way to accomplish this and that it looks a little different for everyone.
-I am continually pulling apart and putting back together the tools I have gathered over the past decade and a half in order to make them applicable to students.
+I am continually pulling apart and putting back together the tools I have gathered over the past decade and a half in order to make them applicable to those I teach.
 I am always learning and relearning- often from contradictory sources.
 The result is a creative and responsive style of teaching informed by what I see happening moment to moment in the bodies and minds in front of me.
 Most postures and movements I use are technically simple with modifications as a rule rather than an exception.
 I endeavor to create a space where a person is free to practice as hard or as gentle as they need to on any given day.
-My classes often draw on the work and styles of David Emerson, Leslie Kaminoff, Brea Johnson, Paul Grilley, Catherine Monroe, and Katy Bowman.
+My classes primarily draw on the work of David Emerson, Leslie Kaminoff, Brea Johnson, Paul Grilley, Catherine Monroe, and Katy Bowman.